ausdigital/ausdigital-idp/docs/index.md

 These extensions:

  * Allow a person or online service to prove they have authorisation to update business metadata on behalf of a business.
 This authorisation is necessary to orchestrate the various distributed components that are involved in secure business messaging.
- * Simplify the adaption of existing identity schemes for secure business messageing / procure-to-pay applications.
+ * Simplify the adaption of existing identity schemes for secure business messaging / procure-to-pay applications.
  * Leave jurisdictions free to regulate local business identity however they like.

 This specification does not create or nominate any central authority, other than to propose that identity providers implement this open standard consistently.
 Instead, it is based on the idea of an *identity market* that spans multiple jurisdictions, where participants and individuals make their own decisions about trust.